 During the survey tenure, a total of eighty-three (83) species were observed.
 The species were recorded in combination of direct sighting and in consultation with local people of nearby villages within a 5km buffer of the project area.
-During the field visit, no migratory birds were observed.
-Moreover, after consultations with local people as well as Bird's Expert it has been confirmed that within the study area no migratory birds' assemblages/congregation is present.
-Moreover, no research papers, articles and publications of Bangladesh have mentioned any sighting or habitat of migratory birds within 10km of the project area.
+During the study period, no significant concentration of migratory birds was observed.
+Moreover, after consultations with local people as well as Bird's Expert, it has been confirmed that within the study area no significant migratory birds' assemblages/congregation is present.
+Though some migratory/congregatory birds have reported range within the study area however, no research papers, articles and publications of Bangladesh have mentioned any significant assemblages/congregation of migratory birds within 10km of the project area.
 There are no potential CH trigger bird species present within the study area based on both IUCN Global status 2021-3 and IUCN Bangladesh status 2015.